The social cost of carbon is a useful guide for the appropriate level of carbon prices, although an incomplete one.

 While this is useful and well founded set of estimates that is probably as good as can be expected at the moment, many of the limitations of the modelling suggest that there are good reasons to suppose that these are likely to be underestimates of the SCC, especially at the lower end.

 Discount rates.
 A low estimate often follows from the application of a constant, continuously compounded discount rate of 5%.
 It is likely to be more appropriate to use a discount rate that falls over time, which would reduce the effect of discounting and so increase the estimated SCC towards the higher values in the table.
 A workshop held by the EPA acknowledges this as a consensus view, and that this approach is the adopted by the UK and France.

 This matches well with intuition.
 A constant discount rate reduces very distant effects to low values at high discount rates.
-For example at a 5% discount rate a value declines by a factor of 100 in less than a century and a half.
-This has the consequence for example that very large scale damage beginning two centuries hence with a Present Cost of $1 trillion (and thus worth up to investing $1 trillion to avoid) would be worth only investing $10 billion to avoid if it were in three and a half centuries rather than two.
+For example even at a 3% discount rate a value declines by a factor of 100 in just over a century and a half.
+This has the consequence, for example, that very large scale damage beginning two centuries hence with a Present Cost of $1 trillion (and thus worth up to investing $1 trillion to avoid) would be worth only investing $10 billion to avoid if it were in three and a half centuries rather than two.
 This does not appear to be a good guide to decision making.

 Omitted costs.
 Many of the costs of climate change are omitted from models, essentially assuming that they are zero.
 For example, knock-on effects, such as conflict from migration, are often not modelled, but may be among the largest costs of climate change.
 Other costs are dealt with only partially, because they are difficult to estimate reliably , or difficult to measure as a financial loss.
 For example, non-market damages are particularly difficult to estimate because it is difficult, and in many ways impossible, to develop adequate costings for the loss of major ecosystems.